aarondall/MatroidActivities-M2/introductorySession.md

 	i66 : multicomplex = fold (union, apply (maxMonomials, m -> divisorPoset m))

-This multicomplex is pure since its maximal elements all have the same total degree.
+This multicomplex is pure since its maximal elements all have total degree 7.
 Let's check that it has the correct _O_-sequence using the `rankGeneratingFunction` method from the `Posets` package.

 	i67 : rankGeneratingFunction multicomplex